 The basic request was a modern, sharp and fast website that could be informative and convenient to use for prospective customers, job candidates, and investors.
 The ability to easily edit and maintain the content on their pages was imperative.
 Additionally, as Just is an international company, support for multiple languages was essential.

-Since Just were looking for a modern, high-performance site delivered by CDN, the JAMstack approach was a logical way to build the project.
+Since Just was looking for a modern, high-performance site delivered by CDN, the JAMstack approach was a logical way to build the project.
 Having extensive experience with GatsbyJS and Netlify, we agreed with Just that these would suit their needs well, allowing a static site built by Gatsby from source hosted on GitLab to be deployed on Netlify.
 The missing piece was then the headless CMS that allows the website to be adjusted and edited.
 After exploring multiple options, we settled on Sanity.

 The tech stack we used was: